HL7/US-Core/input/pagecontent/clinical-notes.md

 ### Determining Server Note Type
 {: #using-expand}

-In addition to inspecting a server CapabilityStatement, a client can determine the note, and report types supported by a server by invoking the standard FHIR Value Set Expansion ([$expand]) operation defined in the **FHIR R4 specification**.
-Because servers may support different read and write formats, it also is used to determine the formats (for example, text, pdf) the server supports read and write transactions.
+In addition to inspecting a server CapabilityStatement, a client can determine the note and report types supported by a server by invoking the standard FHIR Value Set Expansion ([$expand]) operation defined in the **FHIR R4 specification**.
+Because servers may support different read and write formats, it is also used to determine the formats (for example, text, pdf) the server supports read and write transactions.
 Therefore, a FHIR server claiming support to this guide **SHOULD** support the $expand operation.

 #### Discovering Note and Report Types